WCAG 2.2 Compliance, Explained

 Operable

-“Operable" means that people can use your content.
-They can fill out forms, order products, and navigate with the technologies that they use every day.
-Web or device interface and navigation, such as controls and buttons, should be operable in a variety of ways to make sure people with different abilities can use them.
+Operable means that people can use your content.
+They can fill out forms, order products, and navigate with the technologies they use every day.
+Web or device interface and navigation, such as controls and buttons, should be operable in various ways to ensure people with different abilities can use them.

 Here are a few ways to make content operable:

-• Make all functionality keyboard accessible: Your users should be able to operate your website with a keyboard alone (without a mouse).
+• Make all functionality keyboard accessible: Your users should be able to operate your digital content with a keyboard alone (without a mouse).
 You can test this by learning basic keyboard commands and navigating your content.

-• Avoid flashing content: Avoid content that flashes more than three times in any one-second period, or keeping the flash below WCAG’s thresholds.
-This limits seizure risks for certain users and makes content much more operable for people with vision disabilities and neurocognitive conditions.
+• Avoid flashing content: Avoid content that flashes more than three times in any one-second period, or keep the flash below WCAG’s thresholds.
+This limits seizure risks for specific users and makes content much more operable for people with vision disabilities and neurocognitive conditions.

 • Avoid time limits: Provide enough time for users to read and use content.
 If you must use time limits, notify users — don’t surprise them by logging them out or ending a process.